Degrees

 3. The Associate in Engineering Science degree is intended for students who wish to prepare for transfer to a baccalaureate-granting school in the field of engineering.

 4. The Associate in Applied Science degree represents the completion of study in a career and technical education program.
-Students earning this degree may seek employment following graduation or transfer to a baccalaureate-granting college or university that has articulation agreements with College of DuPage for these programs of study.
+Students earning this degree may seek employment following graduation or transfer to a baccalaureate-granting college or university that has articulation agreements with College of DuPage for these programs.

 5. The Associate in General Studies degree is designed for students who desire to arrange a program of courses to meet their personal interests.